WFCD/warframe.py/README.md

 # pyframe

 An asynchronous Python API wrapper for [the Warframestat API](https://hub.warframestat.us) and (later) [the warframe.market API](https://warframe.market/api_docs).
+Note that this library is not ready to use yet.

 # What to expect